ryanmartel/ConnectFour/StatementOfWork.md

 required to be two clients connected to start a game.
 * Invalid game state, or illegal game moves will not be allowed by server.
 If an unexpected error is encountered, the server gracefully shuts down.
-* Simple GUI made using Pygame.
+* Simple GUI through a web-based interface
 * CLI inputs and options.
 For client (-h help, -i IP of server, -p port of server, -n DNS name of server).
 For server (-h help, -i host-ip, -p port)

 #### Exclusions:
-* Web based interface will not be included.

 * save state will not be included.

 ### Deliverables: